 [T]he term “postmodernism” no longer answers clearly to present concerns, and the 1960s, for all that they have continued to attract the enthusiasms of a generation, have come to seem merely the prelude to a much more significant crisis, best symbolized by the terminal crisis of Keynesianism in the 1970s and the subsequent turn to global neoliberalism in the 1980s.
 Thus nowadays thinkers addressing the history of the twentieth century more often tend to break it into three periods: a first period stretching from somewhere around 1914 or 1917 through to the Great Depression of the 1930s—a period continually haunted by the specter of an end to liberalism, riven and confused by the Revolution in Russian, the stock market crash of 1929, and the two world wars; a second, more stable period most easily discernible from 1945 to the early 1970s, but with clear roots stretching back to the New Deal and politics of the 1930s—a period in which forces of labor and those of capital reached a Keynesian or welfare-statist compromise not unrelated to the ideological pressure of the Cold War; then a decade of crisis in the 1970s leading into a third or neoliberal era, clearest in its outlines from the late 1970s/early 1980s through to somewhere in or around 2008—after which, a further crisis, still to be resolved.
 Naturally there is much disagreement about the details.”

-I agree with and align to North’s three-part periodization below, slowing down to spend extra time on the most recent years of 2016 and 2017.
+I agree with and adopt North’s three-part periodization below, slowing down to spend extra time on the most recent years of 2016 and 2017.

-Looking forward several years, in his simply-titled Modernism, Michael Levenson (my former teacher and thesis advisor at the University of Virginia) executes the difficult task of summarizing the modernist movement of the early 20th century and of connecting the dots between artistic experimentation, class conflict, and the rise of fascism.
+Looking ahead a few years, in his simply-titled Modernism, Michael Levenson charts the rise of the modernist movement from the early- to mid- 20th century, connecting the dots between artistic experimentation, class conflict, and the rise of fascism.

-Another Miéville novel, also recently published, The Last Days of New Paris, dramatizes the modernist movement right as it ends.
-The novel takes place in a counter-factual, Nazi-occupied Paris of 1950, where the detonation of a surrealist bomb has brought to life the major works of surrealist art and also opened the gates to hell.
-Living artworks now roam the streets amidst the poet-rebels, the Nazis, and the devils.
-It’s the kind of oddity that only Miéville would attempt.
+Another recent Miéville novel dramatizes this modernist movement right as it ends.
+The Last Days of New Paris takes place in a counter-factual, Nazi-occupied Paris of 1950, where the detonation of a surrealist bomb has brought to life the major works of surrealist art and also opened the gates to hell.
 Here’s a sample passage that I find deliciously vulgar and strange:

 “In the shadows and the mud of the Île aux Cygnes, human hands crawl under spider shells.
 A congregation of Seine sharks thrash up dirty froth below the Pont de Grenelle.
 Rolling and rising, they eye him as he approaches and bite at the bobbing corpse of a horse.
 In front of each dorsal fin, each shark is hollow-backed, with a canoe seat.”

-If The Last Days of New Paris doesn’t succeed as brilliantly as Miéville’s very best work—a high standard—it does succeed in re-animating the context and concerns that made surrealism seem worthwhile.
-An elegy for a lost time, a lost way of being, and a lost way of thinking.
+If Last Days of New Paris doesn’t succeed as brilliantly as Miéville’s very best work—a high standard—it does succeed in restoring the context and concerns that made surrealism seem a worthwhile aesthetic project, even a necessary one.

-The scary Michael Haneke film The White Ribbon, set in rural Germany in the 1910s, but looking forward several decades, implicates the viewer in the mess of history, reminding us that the bombs, real and figurative, that explode and break historical continuity are often manufactured and lit many years in advance.
-The White Ribbon is an artistic work, ostensibly about the past, that is very much about the present.
+The Michael Haneke film The White Ribbon, set in rural Germany in the 1910s, also implicates the viewer in the mess of history, reminding us that the bombs, real and figurative, that explode and break historical continuity are often manufactured and lit many years in advance.

-I studied ethical representations of the Holocaust as an undergraduate, and one of the works that has stuck with me ever since is the short, oblique novel Badenheim 1939 by Aharon Appelfeld.
-It’s always a timely and disturbing read.
-This year, I finally read Appelfeld’s excellent memoir A Story of a Life, which describes his experiences as an orphan during the war and his later emigration to Israel, where he slowly recovered from trauma and became a writer.
+A second timely and disturbing work that looks awry at the Holocaust is the short, oblique novel Badenheim 1939 by Aharon Appelfeld.
+This year, I finally read Appelfeld’s engaging memoir A Story of a Life, which describes his experiences as an orphan during the war and his later emigration to Israel, where he slowly recovered from trauma and became a writer.

-The pre- and post- war years in general are times of great emigration.
-Works that reflect on this diaspora, and its unexpected consequences, include Steve Silberman’s NeuroTribes: The Legacy of Autism and the Future of Neurodiversity, which follows psychologists and researchers like Bruno Bettelheim who fled the Third Reich, and links their stories to the later rise of geek culture and the stigmatization of autism in the West.
-The Rest is Noise: Listening to the 20th Century by Alex Ross is likewise memorable for anecdotes like the following one:
+The pre- and post- war years in general are times of great migration.
+Works that reflect on this diaspora, and its unexpected consequences, include Steve Silberman’s NeuroTribes: The Legacy of Autism and the Future of Neurodiversity, which follows psychologists and researchers like Bruno Bettelheim who fled the Third Reich, and Alex Ross’s The Rest is Noise: Listening to the 20th Century, which includes juicy anecdotes like the following:

 “One day in 1948 or 1949, the Brentwood Country Mart, a shopping complex in an upscale neighborhood of Los Angeles, California, was the scene of a slight disturbance that carried overtones of the most spectacular upheaval in twentieth-century music.
 Marta Feuchtwanger, wife of the émigré novelist Lion Feuchtwanger, was examining grapefruit in the produce section when she heard a voice shouting in German from the far end of the aisle.
 She looked up to see Arnold Schoenberg, the pioneer of atonal music and the codifier of twelve-tone composition, bearing down on her, with his bald pate and burning eyes.
 Decades later, in conversation with the writer Lawrence Weschler, Feuchtwanger could recall every detail of the encounter, including the weight of the grapefruit in her hand.
 “Lies, Frau Marta, lies!”
 Schoenberg was yelling.
 “You have to know, I never had syphilis!”

-For the full details, read Ross’s wonderful book.
-And then watch as a kind of sequel Broadway Musicals: A Jewish Legacy, which explores how famous émigrés like Irving Berlin and Kurt Weil settled in the US and had a major influence on American popular culture during and after the war.
-And then continue the story with the unlikely documentary Hava Nagila (The Movie), which travels to unexpected places—including 1950s suburban synagogues and Israeli kibbutzim—and into unexpected moments, like Connie Francis recording the top-selling version of “Hava Nagila,” and Harry Belafonte singing the Jewish anthem on-stage in post-war Germany.
-These works, like a China Miéville novel, succeed in making history new again, and weird again.
+As a somewhat-sequel to Ross’s book, I recommend the documentary Broadway Musicals: A Jewish Legacy, exploring how famous émigrés like Irving Berlin and Kurt Weil settled in the US and had a major influence on American popular culture during and after the war.
+Continuing the story even further, Hava Nagila (The Movie) travels to unexpected places—including Midwest synagogues and Israeli kibbutzim—and recovers unexpected moments, like Connie Francis recording the top-selling version of “Hava Nagila” and Harry Belafonte singing the Jewish anthem on-stage in post-war Berlin.

 Which brings us almost all the way to the present.

-2016 felt for many people like The End of the World, if not the cosmic event, then at least like the Archibald MacLeish poem of that title:
+The year 2016 felt for many liberal, white collar workers like The End of the World, if not the cosmic event, then at least like the Archibald MacLeish poem of that title:

 Quite unexpectedly as Vasserot